 Misspelling is a much wider problem than what most e-commerce companies anticipate

-Unbxd’s data indicates that about 25% of all site search queries are misspelled.
+Unbxd’s data indicates that about 25% of all e-commerce site search queries are misspelled.

 From our research at Unbxd, we find that shoppers tend to misspell the simplest of words.
 We studied how the most frequently searched for products on a major fashion retailer’s site were misspelled.

 “Jumpsuit” was misspelled in 216 ways and “bodysuit” was misspelled in 223 ways.

 The above-misspelled results are just for simple, single words.
 The complexity exponentially increases for long-tail queries.

 Usually, most e-commerce sites manually map the misspelled words to the right products.
 But this means hours of manual effort and intervention.
 While this might be a great solution to solving small scale problems, it is highly ineffective if you have a large catalog with thousands of products, in which people search using complex compositions of words and symbols.

 Even with a large team to handle the manual mapping of incorrect queries to the right search results, businesses can only fix 30%-40% of misspelled queries.
 The remaining is easily lost out on, resulting in high customer attrition and lost sales.

 A smart, automated system solves this at scale.